ThoughtWorksInc/voter-service/Candidate_Instructions.md

 source USER_C982F9C1D628.env
 ```

-## Randomized User ID

-To conceal your identity from other candidates on AWS, ThoughtWorks has generated a random user ID (i.e. `USER_C982F9C1D628`).
-You should tag your AWS infrastructure with this user ID.

 ## AWS Web Console

 You may use your user credentials to access to the [AWS Web Console](https://aws.amazon.com/console/).
 Use the 'Console login link' in the decrypted `credentials.csv` file.
 For example: